dev-logik/WetinWeather/README.md

 - **Air Quality Index:**
   Visual AQI indicators and detailed pollutant breakdowns.

+- **Detailed Air Quality Parameters:**
+  See breakdowns for PM2.5, PM10, NO₂, SO₂, O₃, and CO with visual cards.

+- **Weather Details Screen:**
+  Access in-depth weather stats, forecast icons, and web links for more info.

 - **Responsive UI:**
   Optimized layouts for mobile and tablet, portrait and landscape.